smoka7/hop.nvim/README.md

 # Motivation

-**Hop** is a complete from-scratch rewrite of [EasyMotion], a famous plugin to enhance the native motions of Vim.
-Even though [EasyMotion] is usable in Neovim, it suffers from a few drawbacks making it not comfortable to use with Neovim version >0.5 – at least at the time of writing these lines:
+**Hop** is a complete from-scratch rewrite of [EasyMotion](https://github.com/easymotion/vim-easymotion), a famous plugin to enhance the native motions of Vim.
+Even though [EasyMotion](https://github.com/easymotion/vim-easymotion) is usable in Neovim, it suffers from a few drawbacks making it not comfortable to use with Neovim version >0.5 – at least at the time of writing these lines:

-- [EasyMotion] uses an old trick to annotate jump targets by saving the contents of the buffer, replacing it with the highlighted annotations and then restoring the initial buffer after jump.
+- [EasyMotion](https://github.com/easymotion/vim-easymotion) uses an old trick to annotate jump targets by saving the contents of the buffer, replacing it with the highlighted annotations and then restoring the initial buffer after jump.
 This trick is dangerous as it will change the contents of your buffer.
 A UI plugin should never do anything